Subdomain: Vanity domain

 A vanity domain is a subdomain of an ISP's domain that is aliased to an individual user account, or a subdomain that expresses the individuality of the person on whose behalf it is registered.

 Server cluster

 Depending on application, a record inside a domain, or subdomain might refer to a hostname, or a service provided by a number of machines in a cluster.
 Some websites use different subdomains to point to different server clusters.
 For example, www.example.com points to Server Cluster 1 or Datacentre 1, and www2.example.com points to Server Cluster 2 or Datacentre 2 etc.

-Subdomains versus directories
+Subdomains vs. directories

 Subdomains are different from directories.
 Directories are physical folders on an actual computer, while subdomains are a part of the URL that can be routed to any file or folder on the server machine.